anchovydev/anchovydev.github.io/_posts/2022-12-23-merry-holidays.md

 i choked on really ez problems.

-the thing that pisses me the off most is that there's the kid
+the thing that pisses me the off most is that there's this kid.

 thinks he's good at math. he got a 76.5 by guessing.